 Neptune Energy started its Fenja drilling campaign, following the spud of the first well in April 2020.
-The licence partners opted to carry out drilling in three phases over the period of two years.
-The drilling program for 2020 included two top holes and two geo-pilots, with an expected duration of 85 days.
+The licence partners opted to carry out drilling in three phases over a period of two years.
+The drilling programme for 2020 included two top holes and two geo-pilots, with an expected duration of 85 days.

-Neptune and its partners confirmed on Tuesday that the final drilling campaign started on the Fenja field and will include four production wells.
+Neptune and its partners confirmed on Tuesday that the final drilling campaign had started on the Fenja field.
+It will include four production wells.
 These wells will be drilled by the Deepsea Yantai, which is a semi-submersible rig, operated by Odfjell Drilling.

 Neptune received consent from the Petroleum Safety Authority Norway (PSA) to use the Deepsea Yantai semi-submersible rig for these operations in September this year.

 The Fenja development consists of two subsea templates tied back to the Njord A platform via a production pipeline, water and gas injection pipelines and an umbilical.
 The field is operated by Neptune and the wells are planned as two oil producers, one water injector and a gas injector.

 Neptune explains that the gas injector will be converted to a gas producer towards the end of field life.
 Neptune holds a 30 per cent interest in the Fenja field, while Vår Energi has 45 per cent.
 Suncor Energy holds 17.5 per cent interest in the field and DNO the remaining 7.5 per cent.